 For most experiments, there will be a short pre-lab quiz to be completed online in Moodle before you attend your laboratory session.
-If there is a pre-lab quiz, then it will be accessible from 06:00 the day before your laboratory session until 30 mins. before the start of your scheduled laboratory session.
+If there is a pre-lab quiz, then it will be accessible from 06:00 the day before your laboratory session until 30 mins. before the start of your scheduled laboratory session, 5-10 time limit, see Moodle for the specific details for each quiz. details.
 This pre-lab quiz is based on the materials described above in the preparing for the laboratory section.
+Late quizzes are not accepted for grades.
+We recommend that you write your pre-lab summary before you complete the pre-lab quiz.